Bathroom mess stressing you out? Then follow these easy tips on how to declutter your bathroom.

 Note: If you have a lot of toiletries, and have never done a sort out before, you are going to find some parts of this really hard.
 So here are some further guidelines:

-- If you have a lot of spares, you need to be confronted about how much you have.
-Keep them all together in one space where you see them often.
+If you have a lot of spares, keep them all together in one space where you see them often.
 Make a decision how many you can have at one time, and don’t let yourself buy any more until you go under that number.
 If you have an extreme amount (eg. 20 toothbrushes!) consider putting some in your give-away basket.
-Try think about why you have so many as well.
-For example, if you get a lot of emails about specials you don’t feel you can pass up, consider unsubscribing from those particular emails.

-- If you have a lot of makeup, look to discard along the following guidelines:
+If you have a lot of makeup, some of which has been around since the dawn of time, look to discard along the following guidelines: